-Date of publication: September 2021 Review date: September 2022

-Contents:

-Part A

-Policy statement, principles and terminology p4 Safeguarding legislation and guidance . p8 Roles and responsibilities р9 Good practice guidelines for staff code of conduct (incl Safer Working Practice) p12 Abuse of position of trust p13 Children who may be particularly vulnerable p13 Emotional Health and wellbeing; (incl suicide/death of a student) .p14 Sexual Violence and Sexual Harassment between students and other current issues (incl When to report to police) Online Safety p24 Helping children to keep themselves safe/RSHE p25 Support for those involved in a child protection issue .p26 Complaints procedure .p27 If you have concerns about a colleague or safeguarding practice .p27 Allegations against staff p27 Staff training and induction .p28 Safer recruitment p29 Site security p30 Extended school and off-site arrangements p30 Photography and images .p30 Physical intervention and the use of force p31 Intimate care . p31 First Aid and supporting children at school with medical conditions p31 Changing rooms and other sports issues p31 Special circumstances (to be included as appropriate to your school) .p31 25 Remote Learning Safeguarding Considerations p32
+Date of publication: September 2021 Review date: September 2022 Contents: Part A Policy statement, principles and terminology......p4 Good practice guidelines for staff code of conduct (incl Safer Working Abuse of position of trust ...... p13 Children who may be particularly vulnerable......p13 Emotional Health and wellbeing; (incl suicide/death of a student)......p14 Sexual Violence and Sexual Harassment between students and other current issues Online Safety......p24 Helping children to keep themselves safe/RSHE...... p25 Support for those involved in a child protection issue ......p26 If you have concerns about a colleague or safeguarding practice ......p27 Allegations against staff ...... p27 Staff training and induction......p28 Site security...... p30 Extended school and off-site arrangements ...... p30 Photography and images.....p30 p31 First Aid and supporting children at school with medical conditions......p31 Changing rooms and other sports issues.....p31 Special circumstances (to be included as appropriate to your school)......p31 25 Remote Learning Safeguarding Considerations......p32